NOTICE REGARDING TRANSMISSION OF WIRELESS EMERGENCY ALERTS

 Q: What if I travel into an affected area after an alert is sent?

-A: Alerts will be sent every 5 minutes until the alert expires.
-So, if you travel into an affected area after the original alert is sent, you will receive a subsequent alert (unless the alert is expired).
+A: Alerts will be sent to any new customers entering the affected area approximately every 5 minutes until the alert expires.
+So, if you travel into an affected area after the original alert is sent, you should still receive an alert (unless it has expired).
 Your device will only display the alert once.

 Q: Are WEA alerts free?